 “What a blessing to see you, Zephyra,” trills the second to hold me close.
 “We do love our sanctuary, but how we miss the rest of our kind.”

 “She has not come for happy reunions,” the third says.
 She takes my hand and squeezes it lovingly, but as she studies me I know she sees my grief.
 “What has happened, dear sister?
 Tell us.”

 “It’s our Queen Eidothea,” I reply, and though my throat is thick with unshed tears, I force the words out with focused calm.
 “She has taken ill.
 Poisoned, we believe.”
 I carry myself onward despite their exclamations of shock.
 “The healers from Shadowcliff say that only a bite from one of your golden apples can restore her and force out the poison.”

 They all turn towards their tree, whimpering and frightened.
 “Our apples are not to be picked lightly,” one of them warns.
 “Though the great goddess would surely grant an apple to save our queen, there is always a price to be paid.”

 “I am willing to pay it,” I vow, and know in my heart that this is true.
 “The Princess is not ready to lose her mother, not now.
 Not yet.”

 “Then pick an apple,” one of the Hesperides says.
 “Make sure the Queen gets it.
 By your sacrifice, she will be healed.”

 Her voice is full of sorrow, and her cheeks glisten from tears, but her fear does not infect me.
 I am not afraid to die for my Queen.

-I cross the clearing, the grass tickling my toes, and as I reach the shade of the tree, I stretch to the lowest branch and pick a golden apple.
+I cross the clearing, the grass tickling my toes.
+I reach the shade of the tree and stretch to the lowest branch and pick a golden apple.

 It seems to shrink until it fits perfectly in the palm of my hand.
 Just another apple, if not for the glistening gold that warms my skin.